-The data for 2009 clearly show that the higher the educational level, the greater the social fluidity and therefore the more independent social destinations (D) are of one's origins (O).
+The data for 2009 clearly show that the higher the Education is a educational level, the greater the social fluidity and therefore the more independent social destinations (D) are of one's origins (O).
 This therefore confirms the fact that education is a factor that reduces origin-based classism and emancipates individuals that depend on the level of studies attained, as shown in the results in our first book (see pp. 137-140).

-Education is a factor that reduces origin-based classism and emancipates individuals that depend on the level of studies attained
+factor that reduces originbased classism and emancipates individuals that depend on the level of studies attained